ryanlecompte/redis_failover/README.md

 [![Build Status](https://secure.travis-ci.org/ryanlecompte/redis_failover.png?branch=master)](http://travis-ci.org/ryanlecompte/redis_failover)

-Redis Failover attempts to provides a full automatic master/slave failover solution for Ruby.
+redis_failover attempts to provides a full automatic master/slave failover solution for Ruby.
 Redis does not provide an automatic failover capability when configured for master/slave replication.
 When the master node dies, a new master must be manually brought online and assigned as the slave's new master.
 This manual switch-over is not desirable in high traffic sites where Redis is a critical part of the overall